pam-exchange/BreakGlass/README.md

 > Also note that it is very strongly recommended and absolutely best practis to delete the script `breakglass-config` after it has been used.
 Keep the modified breakglass-config file secure and inaccessible for alsmost everybody.

 >[!CAUTION]
-> Never ever checkin the updated `breakglass-config.ps1` file to a source control system.
+> Never ever checkin an updated `breakglass-config.ps1` file to a source control system.
 >